Highly Effective Facial Rejuvenation

 Retin A for Pre-Treatment

 Sometimes Retin A - a prescription medication derived from Vitamin A - is used to pre-treat the skin.
 This thins out the skin's surface layer, allowing the TCA solution to penetrate more deeply and evenly.
 If your skin won't tolerate Retin-A pre-treatment, an AHA cream may be used instead.
-Hydroquinone, a bleaching agent, is sometimes used in conjunction with Retin-A or AHA pre-treatment, especially if you have blotchy skin areas or pigmentation problems.
+Hydroquinone is sometimes used in conjunction with Retin-A or AHA pre-treatment, especially if you have blotchy skin areas or pigmentation problems.
 You may have to spend a month or more in the pre-treatment phase before the doctor will schedule your actual peel.

 Dr. Guy Cappuccino website Background media